D2-mods/Better-IWD-Pregen/README.md

 **Option 2 - Patch existing script:**
 - Adds Cooldown hotkeys (B to enable, E to disable)
-- Adds D hotkey to teleport to party
+- Adds D hotkey to teleport to party (out of combat only)
 - Teleports to party if not in visual range (and not invisible)
 - Preserves invisibility (won't attack or cast spells)
 - Usable with atweaks PnP Fey, as well as AI mods that still use NYMPH.BCS (ex.
 SCS)